zengerleTo/pcimr_tutorial_01/README.md

 ## Tutorial 02

+The node for this tutorial is the "tutorial_kinematics_node" in the "tutorial_kinematics" package

 ### Does the controller work out of the box?
 No it doesn't the topic for subscriber and publisher need to be changed.